fubicales2016/fogbowcloud.org/content/pages/install-plugins.md

 # Large Flavour Identifier
 compute_novav2_flavor_large=3

-# Identifier for the fogbow-linux-x86 image (you can have several of these)
-compute_novav2_image_fogbow-linux-x86=cadf2e29-7216-4a5e-9364-cf6513d5f1fd

 # Network id (This property is required only if user project has more than one network available)
 compute_novav2_network_id=ea51ed0c-0e8a-448d-8202-c79777109ffe